mad-finance/escrow-contracts/README.md

 Functions:

-- deposit: Specify amount and address of token and time period of bounty.
-Transfers tokens into escrow contract.
+- deposit: Specify amount and address of token.
+Transfers tokens into contract.
 Returns a id for the bounty.

 - depositNft: Specify token uri and create a bounty with an nft as reward instead of cash

-- rankedSettle: settles the bounty by splitting between all recipients and posts to Lens.
-There are different versions for posting, mirroring, commenting, following and collecting.
+- rankedSettle: settles the bounty by distributing funds to each recipient that has a verified signature.
+Then posts to Lens and mirrors and/or follows if specified.

 - nftSettle: settle an nft bounty